tanya34fish/fpmc/README.md

 ## More Details of Implementation.
 * Please see the following.
-(1)src/basketrec/basketrec.cpp:
+* src/basketrec/basketrec.cpp:
-	(a) this is the main function
+** this is the main function
-	(b) load data (use src/basketrec/src/Data.h)
+** load data (use src/basketrec/src/Data.h)
-	(c) instantiate a NextBasketRecommender object. (use src/basketrec/src/NextBasketRecommender.h) "NextBasketRecommender" is the base class.
+** instantiate a NextBasketRecommender object. (use src/basketrec/src/NextBasketRecommender.h) ** instantiate a NextBasketRecommenderFPMC object.
+** call "NextBasketRecommenderFPMC::train" to set up parameters and training.
+** call "NextBasketRecommender::evaluate" for evaluation on test data.
+** call "NextBasketRecommender::savePredict" to output for the prediction on test data.

+* NextBasketRecommender
+** "NextBasketRecommender" is the base class.
 It contains basic function you will need.
-		You can extend this class when you want to implement other learning methods other than FPMC.
+** You can extend this class when you want to implement other learning methods other than FPMC.
-		NextBasketRecommender::evaluate - This evaluate the results on the test data.
+** NextBasketRecommender::evaluate - This evaluate the results on the test data.
 We use MRR for evaluation metric.
-		NextBasketRecommender::predictTopItems - given user and basket, predict scores for every item in the next basket.
+** NextBasketRecommender::predictTopItems - given user and basket, predict scores for every item in the next basket.
-		NextBasketRecommender::testpredict - use for output the predict result.
+** NextBasketRecommender::testpredict - use for output the predict result.
-		NextBasketRecommender::savePrediction - call NextBasketRecommender::testpredict and output to file.
+** NextBasketRecommender::savePrediction - call NextBasketRecommender::testpredict and output to file.

+* basket_rec_fpmc.h:
-	(d) basket_rec_fpmc.h: "NextBasketRecommenderFPMC" is a derived class from "NextBasketRecommender".
+** "NextBasketRecommenderFPMC" is a derived class from "NextBasketRecommender".
-		It contains important parameters and functions you will need during the learning process.
+** It contains important parameters and functions you will need during the learning process.
-		NextBasketRecommenderFPMC::train - This will instantiate a "BasketLearnerBPR" object.
+** NextBasketRecommenderFPMC::train - This will instantiate a "BasketLearnerBPR" object.
-		NextBasketRecommenderFPMC::init - assign the parameters and set up the latent matrices we need to learn.
+** NextBasketRecommenderFPMC::init - assign the parameters and set up the latent matrices we need to learn.
-		NextBasketRecommenderFPMC::predict - given user, basket and an item, predict the score.
+** NextBasketRecommenderFPMC::predict - given user, basket and an item, predict the score.
-		NextBasketRecommenderFPMC::learn - the main learning process.
+** NextBasketRecommenderFPMC::learn - the main learning process.

+* BasketLearnerBPR:
-	(e) "BasketLearnerBPR" is a class used only for BPR setting.
+** "BasketLearnerBPR" is a class used only for BPR setting.
-		BasketLearnerBPR::train - calculate how many baskets from training data.
+** BasketLearnerBPR::train - calculate how many baskets from training data.
 Implement the outer iteration and sampling for BPR. on line 111, it will call "NextBasketRecommenderFPMC::learn" for the learning process. on line 118, it will call "NextBasketRecommender::evaluate" for the evaluation.
-		BasketLearnerBPR::drawNextItemNeg - sample a negative item (used for BPR)
+** BasketLearnerBPR::drawNextItemNeg - sample a negative item (used for BPR)